The Right Message

 Becoming the Right Youth Group

-This youth group will maintain that reality in each of our lives.
-We won't settle for mediocre.
+God created you, saved you, and brought you into right relationship with Him not just to save you from sin, but so you would enjoy Him eternally.
+This youth group will maintain that reality in our lives.
+We won't settle for mediocrity.
 We want youth who excel in the Christian faith—masters of theology and doctrine at this age.
-Don't think you're too young to master biblical truth and enhance your enjoyment of God.

-As a youth, you can revolutionize your heritage, family dynamics, and home situation by recognizing your purpose: glorifying God and enjoying Him forever.
+Don't think you're too young to master biblical truth.
+God told Jeremiah, "Don't say, 'I am only a youth.'"
+As youth, you can revolutionize your heritage, family dynamics, and home situation by recognizing your purpose to glorify God and enjoy Him forever.
 That's the youth group that makes a difference, impacts lives through the preaching of God's Word.

-A Warning Against Drifting
+The Warning Against Drifting

-> Therefore we must pay much closer attention to what we have heard, lest we drift away from it.
+Therefore we must pay much closer attention to what we have heard, lest we drift away from it.
 For since the message declared by angels proved to be reliable, and every transgression or disobedience received a just retribution, how shall we escape if we neglect such a great salvation?
 It was declared at first by the Lord, and it was attested to us by those who heard, while God also bore witness by signs and wonders and various miracles and by gifts of the Holy Spirit distributed according to his will.
 (Hebrews 2:1-4)

 1. Focused on Jesus